Q: Is the Mindful & Well program appropriate for me or my child?

 A tendency to feel guilt or shame, or to be too hard on themselves

-Please don't hesitate to send me (Emily) a message about you or your child's specific needs: firstname.lastname@example.org.
+Please don't hesitate to send me (Emily) a message about you or your child's specific needs: .

 Q: Do you offer scholarships?

-A: We do!
-We reserve one out of every 5 workshop and course spots for scholarship, available to low income students and/or students of color.
-Please contact for more info on workshop or course scholarships.
-We also offer a sliding scale for all our services.
+A: Yes!
+Scholarships are available to low income students and/or students of color.
+Please contact for more info.
+I also offer a sliding scale for all services.

 Q: How does the sliding scale work?

-A: You simply pay what you feel you are able to pay.
+A: You simply pay what you are able to afford.

-Q: What sorts of things do participants actually do in workshops, courses, and private sessions?
+Q: What sorts of things do participants actually do in workshops and private sessions?

-A: A typical session or workshop might look like this: we meet in Emily's backyard on the West Side of Santa Cruz.
+A typical session or workshop combining both mindful practices and natural wellness might look like this: we meet in my backyard on the West Side of Santa Cruz.
 The backyard is set in a small canyon green belt, so we are surrounded by fresh air, trees, and deer.
 We might start with an introduction to mindfulness, and a couple short mindfulness practices.
 From there, we would practice heartfulness-- for example, a gratitude exercise.
 We would then incorporate gentle yoga or other embodied movement, followed by more mindfulness and heartfulness exercises, journaling, or natural wellness strategies like grounding and connecting to nature.
 There is a nice balance of fun activities and opportunities for quiet reflection.

 Q: Is this going to be too "woo-woo" or overtly spiritual for me or my kid?

-A: Hehe- understandable question.
-Firstly, our programs are 100% secular.
-We want people from all religious, spiritual, and non-religious backgrounds to feel welcome and comfortable.
-The Mindful & Well curriculum is based on scientific research and practices that are proven to provide a number of benefits.
-Many of our mindfulness and heartfulness practices are similar to those utilized today in public school social-emotional learning programs.
-So in short, although we appreciate the "woo woo," we are aware that it's not for everyone.
-Even if you have an aversion to it, you will likely still feel comfortable in our programs.
+A: I get it!
+It's an understandable question.
+Mindful & Well programs are 100% secular.
+I want people from all religious, spiritual, and non-religious backgrounds to feel welcome and comfortable.
+The Mindful & Well curriculum is based on scientific research and practices that are proven to provide a number of benefits, and I always provide opportunities to check in with my clients/students about their comfort level with any activity we do.

 Q: Can I do a session for my whole family?